angx-system/angeliax/SCHEMA.md

 ## Base

 A base is a persistent curated collection belonging to a physical space.
 Independent keypair.
 Stays when stewards rotate.
 Distinct from a library — a library belongs to a steward, a base belongs to a place.

+Like any keypair, a base keypair automatically holds its own library — replicated candidate nodes it has not yet curated.
+This library is the base's private working set: where replication and observation happen, before any decision to add a node to the public Collection Log.

 Three components: **identity**, **collection**, **partners**.